DennohKim/Expendi/custom-indexer/README.md

 # Custom Smart Contract Indexer

-A custom indexer built with Viem to capture and index smart contract events from your budget wallet system on Base Sepolia.
+A custom indexer built with Viem to capture and index smart contract events from your budget wallet system on Base Mainnet.

 ## Features